graphery/graphane-doc/src/guide/svg/11-CSS.md

 ::: warning Note

-Styles defined in the SVG affect the entire page.

-Styles defined in the page affect the $.svg.
+By default, the styles defined in the SVG affect the entire page and styles defined in the page affect the SVG.
 Consequently, collisions and side effects may occur if the selectors used to match other elements.

 :::